graphile/starter/README.md

 Next you need to configure a database to use with the project, with the `yarn setup` command.
-We currently expect you to run the database on the same computer as the development environment, if this is not the case (or if it is tucked away in a VM or a container) you may have some issues - get in touch and we can help you resolve them.
+We currently expect you to run the database on the same computer as the development environment, if this is not the case (or if it is tucked away in a VM or a container) you may have some issues - if so, get in touch and we can help you resolve them.

 ```
 yarn setup
 ```

-Finally you can run the various parts of the system with the `yarn dev` command:
+The above command will create a `.env` file for you containing all your secrets.
+Do not commit it!
+Finally you can run the various parts of the system (see below) with the `yarn dev` command:

 ```
 yarn dev
 ```

-This runs the various dependencies in parallel.
+This runs the various dependencies in parallel using `concurrently`.

 ## Features